DataDog/documentation/content/en/monitors/monitor_types/integration.md

 ### Integration Metric

 Create an integration metric monitor by following the instructions in the [metric monitor][2] documentation.
-Using the integration metric monitor type ensures the monitor can be selected by the integration monitor type facet on the [Manage Monitors][] page.
+Using the integration metric monitor type ensures the monitor can be selected by the integration monitor type facet on the [Manage Monitors][3] page.

 ### Integration Status